 You can extend the position sizing concept and use the 20 depth market watch to place a stop loss or a limit order.
 Assume you have an intraday buy position in VST Tillers at 1313.8.

-The question is, where you would place the stoploss for this trade?
+The question is, where you would place the stop loss for this trade?
 Can the 20 market depth help us with this?

 This implies that several traders have placed an order at 1290, indicating some sort of price action at that level.
-This perhaps builds a case for placing the stoploss.
+This perhaps builds a case for placing the stop-loss.

 A prudent trader would probably place a stoploss not at 1290, but maybe at a price just below it.

-So I were a buyer in this stock, then purely based on 20 depth I’d probably place my SL at 1290 or below, maybe at 1287 and by the same logic, set my target at 1340 or at 1338.8.
+So I was a buyer in this stock, then purely based on 20 depth I’d probably place my SL at 1290 or below, maybe at 1287 and by the same logic, set my target at 1340 or at 1338.8.